zellwk/zellwk.com/src/posts/2017-12-13-css-transitions.md

 `transition-duration` refers to the duration of the transition.
 How long do you want the transition to last?
 This value is written in seconds with the `s` suffix (like `3s`).
 It is also required in the `transition` shorthand.

-`transition-timing-function` refers to how to transition occurs.
+`transition-timing-function` refers to how the transition occurs.
 You'll learn more about this later.

 `transition-delay` refers to how long you want to wait before starting the duration.
 This value is written in seconds with the `s` suffix (like `3s`). `transition-delay` is optional in the `transition` shorthand.

 ## Triggering transitions

-You can trigger CSS transitions directly with pseudo classes like `:hover` (activates when mouse goes over an element), `:focus` (activates when a user tabs onto an element, or when a user clicks into an input element), or `:active` (activates when user clicks on the element).
+You can trigger CSS transitions directly with pseudo classes like `:hover` (activates when the mouse goes over an element), `:focus` (activates when a user tabs onto an element, or when a user clicks into an input element), or `:active` (activates when user clicks on the element).

 ```css
 /* creating transitions directly in CSS */